-Table 4 shows that the coefficient of relative risk aversion has a very large effect on asset allocation.
-For a fixed EIS of $\psi = 0.5$ , if risk aversion decreases from $\gamma = 2$ to $\gamma = 1$ the investor increases the portfolio allocation to alternative assets from 34.48% to 53.76%.
+asset allocation.
+For a fixed EIS of $\psi=0.5$, if risk aversion decreases from $\gamma=2$ to $\gamma=1$, the investor increases the portfolio allocation to alternative assets from 34.48% to 53.76%.
 Even more strikingly, the investor changes the portfolio allocation to the risk-free asset from a long position of 11.59% to a short position (borrowing 66.51% of net worth).
 As a result, the investor increases the portfolio allocation to public equity from 53.93% to a levered position (112.75% of net worth).
-As risk aversion increases from $\gamma = 2$ to $\gamma = 4$ , allocations to bonds significantly increase from 11.59% to 55.43%, allocations to alternative assets decrease by about half from 34.48% to 17.36%, and allocations to public equity decrease from 53.93% to 27.21%.
+As risk aversion increases from $\gamma=2$ to $\gamma=4$, allocations to bonds significantly increase from 11.59% to 55.43%, allocations to alternative assets decrease by about half from 34.48% to 17.36%, and allocations to public equity decrease from 53.93% to 27.21%.

 Table 4 shows that risk aversion has a large effect on the illiquid asset no-trade region and the average deviation of the desired target.
 Risk aversion affects not only the level of the desired allocation to illiquid assets, but also the tolerance for deviations from the desired allocation.
-As risk aversion rises, the no-trade region becomes narrower and the average deviation becomes smaller.
+As risk aversion rises, the no-trade region becomes narrower, and the average deviation becomes smaller.

 Comparing the results for risk aversion in Table 4 with those for the EIS in Table 3, we show that it is important to use Epstein-Zin utility as risk aversion and the reciprocal of the EIS have opposite effects on allocations to public equity and spending.
-While increasing the coefficient of relative risk aversion causes allocations to public equity to fall, decreasing the EIS causes allocations to public equity to increase.
-Similarly, while increasing the coefficient of relative risk aversion causes spending to fall, decreasing the EIS causes allocations to public equity to increase.
+Whereas increasing the coefficient of relative risk aversion causes allocations to public equity to fall, decreasing the EIS causes allocations to public equity to increase.
+Similarly, whereas increasing the coefficient of relative risk aversion causes spending to fall, decreasing the EIS causes spending to increase.

 5.3.3.
-Proportional Liquidation Cost $\theta_L$

-Table 5 reports comparative static effects of changing the proportional liquidation cost $\theta_L$ .
-Changing the liquidation cost $\theta_L$ from a low value of 1% to a large cost of 50% results in a moderately large decrease in the allocation to the alternative asset from 43.20% to 31.65%.
-The investor alters the portfolio allocation to keep the overall portfolio $\beta$ nearly constant, offsetting the reduced risk exposures of the alternative asset with higher allocations to public equity.
-We also see that progressively larger increases in $\theta_L$ result in progressively smaller changes in asset allocation; as the liquidation cost rises the notrade region becomes wider, the investor is increasingly unlikely to engage in portfolio rebalancing, and so further increases in rebalancing costs become quantitatively much less important.
+Proportional Liquidation Cost θ_L .
+Table 5 reports comparative static effects of changing the proportional liquidation cost θ_L .
+Changing the liquidation cost θ_L from a low value of 1% to a large cost of 50% results in a moderately large decrease in the allocation to the alternative asset from 43.20% to 31.65%.
+The investor alters the portfolio allocation to keep the overall portfolio β nearly constant, offsetting the reduced risk exposures of the alternative asset with higher allocations to public equity.
+We also see that progressively larger increases in θ_L result in progressively smaller changes in asset allocation; as the liquidation cost rises, the no-trade region becomes wider and the investor is increasingly unlikely to engage in portfolio rebalancing, and so further increases in rebalancing costs become quantitatively much less important.